 Although the Purple Rhino Lounge and the Barrel 87 Saloon are the only two official gay bars in the city, most of the restaurants and bars around Sarasota are gay-friendly.
 For this reason, a non-profit party organization known as Gay Group Happy Hours (G2H2) began hosting monthly events at restaurants and bars around the area where LGBT residents and visitors could get a chance to network, enjoy one another's company, and discuss the burgeoning gay scene in Sarasota.

 On the first Thursday of each month, Sarasota's Gay Guy Happy Hour invites members to share a meal at upscale and sophisticated lounges and restaurants either in downtown Sarasota or in neighboring beach communities.
-Venues that have hosted these gay happy hour socials, which also draw a fair share of lesbians, have included the contemporary downtown Asian fusion restaurant Tsunami Sushi & Hibachi Grill, the trendy regional American eatery Louie's Modern, the Nuevo Latino grill Selva, and the dapper Ocean Blues Sarasota.
+Venues that have hosted these gay happy hour socials, which also draw a fair share of lesbians, have included the contemporary downtown Asian fusion restaurant Tsunami Sushi & Hibachi Grill, the trendy regional American eatery Louie's Modern, and the Nuevo Latino grill Selva.

 Membership fees cover basic costs of running G2H2 as well as providing support for the many charities the organization provides for in the Sarasota and Tampa area.
 G2H2 also hosts 50/50 raffles each month where the winner receives half of the prize money and the other half goes to support charities focused on LGBT awareness and well-being.